 First, each citizen in a country that is home to an active insurgency chooses whether to join, tolerate, or reject the insurgency.
 To decide to join is an extreme act typically brought about by extreme circumstances -- for example, systematic violations of human rights, extraordinary social or economic imbalances, widespread killings by government forces, or some combination thereof.
 Whereas the motivations of insurgent leaders may be complex and worth understanding, the reasons why a simple farmer picks up a rifle and joins that leader ultimately matter more; without followers, insurgent leaders are only isolated terrorists.

 As long as basic grievances remain unaddressed, civilians will be willing to kill and die.
-Indeed, insurgencies have risen phoenix-like from crushing defeats because victorious governments neglected the underlying causes of
+Indeed, insurgencies have risen phoenix-like from crushing defeats because victorious governments neglected the underlying causes of the fighting.
+For example, the Shining Path, a communist insurgency in Peru, seemed completely defeated in 1992 after Peruvian forces captured its leader, Abimael Guzmán.
+But the Peruvian government failed to deal with the underlying social inequalities that had sparked the insurgency, and the movement regenerated.
+And although Thailand's ethnic Malay

 - Full website and iPad access